HabanaAI/vllm-fork/scripts/README.md

      -o quantization \
      -t 8 -r 4 -u
 ```

+Then the resault measurement data from the calibration could be used to run fp8 inference with 8 or 4 HPUs.

 The `-x <TP_SIZE_WITH_PP>` must set to run the model with pipeline parallelism (PP), with the `TP_SIZE_WITH_PP` means the TP size when PP is enabled.
 Take GLM-4.5-FP8 with TP=4 and PP=2 as an example: